eddycharly/terraform-provider-kops/docs/resources/instance_group.md

 - `http_put_response_hop_limit` - (Optional) - Int - HTTPPutResponseHopLimit is the desired HTTP PUT response hop limit for instance metadata requests.<br />The larger the number, the further instance metadata requests can travel.
 The default value is 1.
 - `http_tokens` - (Optional) - String - HTTPTokens is the state of token usage for the instance metadata requests.<br />If the parameter is not specified in the request, the default state is "required".

+### warm_pool_spec

+#### Argument Reference

+The following arguments are supported:

+- `min_size` - (Optional) - Int - MinSize is the minimum size of the warm pool.
+- `max_size` - (Optional) - Int - MaxSize is the maximum size of the warm pool.
+The desired size of the instance group<br />is subtracted from this number to determine the desired size of the warm pool<br />(unless the resulting number is smaller than MinSize).<br />The default is the instance group's MaxSize.
+- `enable_lifecycle_hook` - (Optional) - Bool - EnableLifecyleHook determines if an ASG lifecycle hook will be added ensuring that nodeup runs to completion.<br />Note that the metadata API must be protected from arbitrary Pods when this is enabled.

 ## Import